clarify/pyclarify/docs/source/user/quickstart.rst

 |

-Get Signal meta-data
+Get Signal metadata
 ====================
 This call retrieves signal metadata and/or exposed items.
 This call is a recommend step before doing a publishSignals call.
 For more information click `here <https://docs.clarify.io/v1.1/reference/adminselectsignals>`_ .

-Example: Get Signal meta-data
+Example: Get Signal metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: python